Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 Epigenetic regulation — an additional layer of control over your genes

 As we age, NAD+ levels drop — like a phone battery that cannot hold a charge any longer.
 And studies have shown that replenishing NAD+ levels through NMN may help alleviate some of the age-associated diseases and disorders.
+Thus, NMN is emerging as a promising anti-aging supplement.

 Lungs are damaged by oxidative stress, inflammation, and scarring, often from pollution, smoking, or harmful dust particles.
+Reactive oxygen species (ROS) and free radical biology play a key role in this process by inducing lung cell senescence and contributing to lung damage.

 Your lungs can get damaged in many different ways.
 These include lung cancer and silicosis.
+Lung diseases often result from the accumulation of senescent lung cells and ongoing oxidative damage.

 What Is Silicosis?